China's illustrious capital is a must-see destination

 The Forbidden City

 This palace complex in central Beijing, was the former Chinese imperial palace from the Ming dynasty, right through to the end of the Qing dynasty.
 It now houses the Palace Museum, and is near the top of the list for all visitors to Beijing.
-The Palace Museum is the largest palace complex in the world, comprising an inner and outer court, with approximately 8,700 rooms!
-Listed as a UNESCO World Heritage Site in 1987, the galleries display an extensive collection or art and artefacts from the Ming and Qing dynasty.
+Listed as a UNESCO World Heritage Site in 1987, its palatial architectural style has been an influence on many imperial buildings throughout Asia.
+The galleries display an extensive collection of art and artefacts from the Ming and Qing dynasty.

 The Summer Palace